- Sports & Classification

 In London, Kurt went head to head with Great Britain’s David Weir.
 In one of the biggest and best rivalries in Paralympic sport, Weir had the whole of the host country behind him and was unstoppable.
 Kurt won silver in the 5000m, and bronze in the marathon.
 His attempt at winning three consecutive Paralympic marathons was always going to be tough and looked as if it was going to come true until the final metres of the race where Weir and Swiss Marcel Hug beat him by 0.01 of a second.

 In 2013, Kurt won his ninth consecutive Oz Day 10km race and was awarded the honour of delivering the 2013 Australia Day Address.
+He has also recently returned to the top of the marathon podium, winning the 2013 London Marathon.

 Sport & Disciplines